EnableX/voice-inbound-bridge-recording/README.md

-# **Basic Client Examples to demonstrate Inbound Calls using Enablex Voice APIs. **
+# **Basic Client Examples to demonstrate Inbound Calls with Call Bridging and Recording using Enablex Voice APIs. **
-This example contains instructions how users can initiate Inbound Calls.
+This example contains instructions how users can initiate Inbound Calls and bridge the call and record the conversation.

 ## Pre-requisite